 Photo By Natalia Solovii

 In a region that has deep roots in the agriculture industry, apple picking is a tried and true fall experience in Wisconsin, and Driftless Wisconsin has an abundance of locally owned and operated apple orchards that are worth a visit this autumn season.
 A great place to visit with family, and friends, and for people of all ages, setting aside a weekend to head to the apple orchards in Driftless Wisconsin can be a great way to get together with loved ones and enjoy the changing of the seasons.
 This orchards itinerary highlights the apple orchards through Vernon and Crawford counties, making it easy to choose which orchards you may want to visit, and when.
 Most of the orchards are only open through the end of the apple season, or the end of the fall harvest season, so visitors to the region will want to visit during September and October.
 Visitors can also find other fresh fall produce, treats, and goods at many of the orchards.
+And if you plan your trip between September 1st and September 30th, you can save money at various participating businesses with Driftless Wisconsin’s Special Deals.

 This itinerary will also highlight nearby places where travelers can stop for breakfast, lunch, or dinner, depending on when they visit the orchards.
 Before you head out for your trip, be sure to check the opening and closing times for the orchards you intend to visit and make sure the orchard is open on the day you will be visiting.